Friends! WereGarurumon (JP)

 Yamato: “After what happened, everyone else left.
 Me and Takeru are the only two left.”

 Matt: (equally casually) “Hey, Jou.
 Where you been, and what are you doing here?”

 Matt: “You left, and then Mimi and Izzy – they both disappeared.
 Then T.K. and I were left alone.”

 Minor change: in the original, you could hear the pots boiling in the scene where Yamato and Jou are talking.
 It isn’t there in the dub.
-No big deal, but it was a neat little touch.
+No big loss, but it was a neat little touch.

 Also fairly minor: Jou went looking for food when they split up in the original.
 Joe said they split up to look for Tai in the dub.